benhutchison/GettingWorkDoneWithExtensibleEffects/exerciseConcurrent/README.md

 Run the scanner on a large directory tree.
 Do it several times as the results will likely include noise.
 Do you see a speed-up from concurrent scanning?

-You may see no improvement, or only a small improvement.
+You may see no improvement, or only a small % improvement (as I did).
 This may be because your hard drive or SSD has limited capability to serve requests in parallel.